jlblumberg/bookmark_manager/README.md

 ## <a name="Future_work">Future work</a>

-On a revisit of the project, I would like to build in comments and likes on posts as those features have not yet been built.
+On a revisit of the project, I would like to build a user login and authentication system.